 The S1R is broadly expressed in the brain and central nervous system, particularly in the spinal cord, brain stem, basal ganglia, cortex, and cerebellum, where it regulates several cellular mechanisms commonly impaired in neurodegenerative diseases, such as HD and ALS.

-Activation of the S1R by pridopidine enhances the clearance of toxic proteins, enhances energy production, and reduces cellular stress and inflammation.
+Activation of the S1R by pridopidine enhances the clearance of toxic proteins, increases energy production, and reduces cellular stress and inflammation.

 These mechanisms are crucial for a neuron’s function and survival.

-Studies in animal models and human cells show that pridopidine prevents neuronal cell death, and strengthens and enhances the connections between neurons.
+Studies in animal models and human cells show that pridopidine prevents neuronal cell death and can strengthen and enhance the connections between neurons.

-Prilenia holds Orphan Drug Designation for pridopidine in both Huntington’s Disease (HD) and ALS in the U.S. and Europe.
-In addition, pridopidine recently received Fast Track designation by the U.S. Food and Drug Administration (FDA) for the treatment of HD.
+Prilenia holds orphan drug designation for pridopidine in both HD and ALS in the United States and EU.
+In addition, pridopidine has received Fast Track designation by the U.S. Food and Drug Administration (FDA) for the treatment of HD.
 Drugs that receive Fast Track designation may be eligible for more frequent communications with the FDA and may also qualify for accelerated approval and priority review of new drug applications.